gar-r/okki-status/readme.md

 ### Building the binary

-Make sure, that you have go (version 1.12 or above) installed on your system.
+Make sure, that you have Go (version 1.15 or above) installed on your system.

 1. clone or download the source code
-1.  switch to the source directory
+2. switch to the source directory
-1.  run `go build`

-Optional: make the compiled binary available on your system globally - for example:
+3. build: `make build`
+4. install: `make install`

+Install will add the following binaries to your system:

 ```
-mv okki-status /usr/local/bin
+/usr/local/bin/okki-status
+/usr/local/bin/okki-refresh
 ```

 ### Dependencies